oaao/wssup/README.md

 Install [Google Chrome](https://www.google.com/chrome/) web browser.

 Obtain [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started) and place it in a preferred path.
+This is used by Selenium to control Chrome.
+> This package provides chromedriver for Chrome 77(.0.3865.75) 64-bit.
-This is used by Selenium to control Chrome. *Ensure you choose the appropriate release for your installed Chrome version.*
+> If your needs differ, ensure you choose the appropriate release for your installed Chrome version.

 Change the value of `wssup.settings.CHROMEDRIVER_PATH` to match that path.
 An empty setting will result in `selenium.webdriver.Chrome(path)` using `$PATH` as the `path`.
+> By default, this package points to `./wssup/chromedriver`.

 Ensure that `chromedriver` is executable.
 ```bash
 # wssup/
 $ chmod +x chromedriver
 ```

 Install Selenium.